GBakaev/basic-instagram-scraper/README.md

 # BASIC-INSTAGRAM-SCRAPER

 This projects aims to make a basic [Instagram](https://instagram.com) scraper that will automatically get the most useful account information.
-It can take in either a single usersname or a list of usernames.
+It can take in either a single username or a list of usernames.

 ## Credits